prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Tile windows: On
 - Active hint color: (right click to change) #80b9ff
+- Gaps: 4 (or choose best looking; it may depend on monitor resolution and scale)

 Open the Top Bar Organizer extension settings, and move pop-shell to be at the beginning of Left Top Bar Box.